AlacrisIO/alacrity/docs/paper.md

 `CHOICE`.

-Finally, we are interested in exploring the semantics of decentralized applications that concurrent operate on multiple consensus chains (rather than a single network) and only partially share information (rather than only distinguishing between `Public` and `Secret`.)
+Finally, we are interested in exploring the semantics of decentralized applications that concurrently operate on multiple consensus chains (rather than a single network) and only partially share information (rather than only distinguishing between `Public` and `Secret`.)